-Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
-MCLGs allow for a margin of safety.

-• Maximum Contaminant Level (MCL):

-The highest level of a contaminant that is allowed in drinking water.
-MCLs are set as close to the MCLGs as feasible using the best available treatment technology.
+- Maximum Contaminant Level Goal (MCLG): The level of a contaminant in drinking water below which there is no known or expected risk to health.
+MCLGs allow for a margin of safety. - Maximum Contaminant Level (MCL): The highest level of a contaminant that is allowed in drinking water.
+MCLs are set as close to the MCLGs as feasible using the best available treatment technology. - Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
+There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG): Means the level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

-- Maximum Residual Disinfectant Level (MRDL): The highest level of a disinfectant allowed in drinking water.
-There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants. - Maximum Residual Disinfectant Level Goal (MRDLG): means the level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants. - Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water - N/A: Not applicable - ND: not detectable at testing limit - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Level 1 Assessment: A study of the water supply to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - ppm: parts per million or milligrams per liter. - ppb: parts per billion or micrograms per liter
+- Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water. - N/A: Not applicable. - ND: Not detectable at testing limit. - Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow. - Level 1 Assessment: A study of the water supply to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system. - ppm: Parts per million or milligrams per liter. - ppb: Parts per billion or micrograms per liter. - Vulnerability of sub-populations: Some people may be more vulnerable to contaminants in drinking water than the general population.
+Immuno- compromised persons such as persons with cancer.

-Inorganic Contaminants MCL, TT, or MRDL MCLG Highest Level Detected Range of Detections Sample Date Violations Typical Sources of Contaminants Arsenic (1) 0.010 ppm ND ND .002 to .010 9/10/2018 No Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics productions wastes Barium 2 2 0.16 mg/L N/A 9/10/2018 No Discharge of drilling wastes: Discharge of metal refineries: Erosion of natural deposits Fluoride 2 ppm 2 ppm 0.24 ppm Avg.
-0.18 to 0.29 ppm 06/06/2018 No Discharge of drilling wastes; Discharge from metal refineries & Erosion of natural deposits Sodium (2) N/A N/A 49 ppm Avg.
-7 - 49 ppm 6/06/2018 No Erosion of natural deposits Disinfection By-Products Total Trihalomethanes (TTHM) 0.080 ppm N/A 0.0037 ppm 0.0005 to 0.080 ppm 6/12/2018 No Byproduct of water disinfection
+Inorganic Contaminants MCL, TT, or MRDL MCLG Highest Level Detected Range of Detections Sample Date Violations Typical Sources of Contaminants Arsenic (1) 0.010 ppm ND ND .002 to .010 9/10/2018 No Erosion of natural deposits; Runoff from orchards; Runoff from glass and electronics productions wastes Barium 2 2 0.26 mg/L N/A 9/24/2020 No Discharge of drilling wastes: Discharge of metal refineries: Erosion of natural deposits Fluoride 2 ppm 2 ppm 0.37 ppm 0.13 to 0.37 ppm 1/6/20 to 12/15/20 No Discharge of drilling wastes; Discharge from metal refineries & Erosion of natural deposits Sodium (2) N/A N/A 47 ppm 7.4-47 ppm 5/27/20 to 8/25/20 No Erosion of natural deposits Disinfection By-Products Distribution System #1 Total Trihalomethanes (TTHM) 0.080 ppm N/A 0.0217 ppm N/A 6/30/2020 No Byproduct of water disinfection Distribution System #2 Total Trihalomethanes (TTHM) 0.080 ppm N/A 0.0046ppm 6/25/20 No Byproduct of water disinfection